micropython/micropython/docs/library/machine.WDT.rst

 .. class:: WDT(id=0, timeout=5000)

    Create a WDT object and start it.
-The timeout must be given in seconds and the minimum value that is accepted is 1 second.
+The timeout must be given in milliseconds and the minimum value that is accepted is 1 second.
 Once it is running the timeout cannot be changed and the WDT cannot be stopped either.